BLUE HORIZON, BOOK 4

 “Let me guess,” Merlin said with a shake of his head.
 “Armando hit him back?”

 The mouse shook her head.
 “Armando ignored him and went on eating, apparently unfazed by the spoon.
 Being ignored only made the cook angrier.
-Witnesses in the galley said Rob then dumped the entire hot dish over the lion’s head, nearly scalding his ears.
+Witnesses in the galley said Rob then dumped the entire hot dish over the lion’s head, lightly scalding his ears.
 That’s when Armando hit him.”